ZijianHe/koa-router/README.md

 #### Router prefixes

-Route paths can be prefixed at the router level:
+Route paths can be prefixed at the router level.

 ```javascript
 var router = new Router({